h-yung/naginata-notes/README.md

 - The auto scroll up when a form appears makes sense, but sometimes odd behavior results since the showForm is on a toggle.
 I'd like to be able to let the user hide the form again (currently on second click) but this means, along with the batch-applied event handler, sometimes you go to the top but the form is hidden (you may have clicked update on one entry and decided to click update on another entry.
 Even number of clicks = form is hidden).

 **Optimizations**:
-- Make tag filter toggle accessible (needs a keydown listener to be triggered by 'Enter' or spacebar).
+- Make tag filter and title search toggles accessible (needs a keydown listener to be triggered by 'Enter' or spacebar).
-- Searchable by title fragment, autocomplete.
+- Autocomplete for title search?
 - Consider whether this app becomes more like an Anki vs regular notebook.
 - Make it possible to update more than one field at a time, and clicking into the existing text or information.
 - Try autodeployment setup.